Danila Poperechny: Political activity

 Poperechny is famous for his active citizenship.
 He stands for the LGBT rights and opposes the Russian Orthodox Church.
 He has also repeatedly expressed support for Alexei Navalny and criticized current Russian government, especially Vladimir Putin, Dmitry Peskov, Ramzan Kadyrov, and Vitaly Milonov.
 The latter even sued him for filming a satirical music video POPE culture (ПОП-культура, POP-kul'tura), in which Poperechny had parodied stereotypical Russian Orthodox priest.
+He is an atheist.

 Two years later Poperechny published a parody on Ramzan Kadyrov.
 Chechen Press Minister Dzhambulat Umarov rated the video as an unprofessional performance and called Poperechny an idiotic donkey.

 The Security Service of Ukraine banned Poperechny from entering Ukraine on May 15, 2018, for his anti-Ukrainian position, which caused the cancellation of his stand-up shows in Kyiv, Odesa, and Kharkiv.
 Later Poperechny claimed to challenge Ukrainian government in court.

 In 2021, Poperechny paid a fine of $7.000 for Svetlana Prokopyeva, a journalist who had been charged with 'justifying terrorism'.

 In February 2022, Poperechny opposed the Russian invasion of Ukraine.
 Poperechny's video in which he condemns the Russian invasion was included in the list of prohibited materials by Roskomnadzor.
 Following the invasion, Poperechny emigrated to Los Angeles, California.

 On June 14, 2024, Russian Ministry of Justice included Poperechny in its "foreign agents" list.